kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 below the source code.
 It will not be exactly the same because we used a random number generator to add some noise to the data.
 The plots are created with Matplotlib.
 A plot is a simple but effective tool to qualify a fit.
-For most of the examples in this tutorial we added a plot.
+For most of the examples in this tutorial a plot is included.

 **Example: kmpfit_example_simple.py - Simple use of kmpfit**